Dear Frankie: Plot

 The second day is magical, ending with a nice evening at a dance, as Frankie wins another bet by getting Lizzie and the stranger to dance together.
-Afterwards, they walk together to get around the "discuss no past" ground rules, and she tells the stranger Frankie's deafness—a "present from his daddy"—and her reason for leaving her husband.
+Afterwards, they walk together to get around the "discuss no past" ground rules, and she tells the stranger about Frankie's deafness—a "present from his daddy"—and her reason for leaving her husband.
 She explains the letters from Frankie are so important to her because it is how she "hears" her son.

 The stranger tells Lizzie she is a great mother for protecting Frankie.
 Returning home, Frankie gives the stranger a hand-carved wooden seahorse as a parting gift.
 At the door, after a long pause together, Lizzie and the stranger kiss goodbye.
 After he leaves, she discovers he has returned her payment, stuffed into her coat pocket.

 Sometime later, Lizzie learns that her husband is terminally ill, and reluctantly visits the hospital without Frankie.
 She experiences her husband's angry fury again, when he demands to see Frankie.
 Later when she tells Frankie that his dad is really sick, he writes him a note and draws him a picture.

 On a second visit, she delivers them to her husband, along with a snapshot of Frankie.
 Davey's death brings peace to them all.

 Lizzie asks Marie about the stranger and she learns he is Marie's brother.
 Frankie's last letter shows that he has known the truth for a while—that the stranger was not his real dad.
 He knows too that Lizzie is sad, but she has him for support.
 The letter also indicates that Frankie intends to carry on with his life, telling about his real dad passing, his friends and their gold stars in school, and getting onto the reserve football team.
 He closes the letter by saying he hopes the stranger will visit again.